 An amendment to the 2003 Law "On Seeds Farming" restricted new testing and prohibited commercial growth of GE seeds.
 Research may be conducted in laboratory greenhouses.
-For more information, please see the GAIN report KZ2021-0010 Kazakhstan Agricultural Biotechnology Report.
+For more information, please see the GAIN report KZ2022-0020 Agricultural Biotechnology Annual 2022.

 All imported GE grains and oilseeds must have their lines registered in the Customs Union prior to importation, and the presence of non-registered lines cannot exceed 0.9 percent.
-Currently, 15 corn lines, eight soybean lines, one rice line, one sugar beet line, and two potato lines are registered for food use in the EAEU.
+Currently, 15 corn, eight soybean, one rice, one sugar beet, and two potato lines are registered for food use in the EAEU.